All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I pre-mix multiple vials at once?

-It is better to reconstitute one vial at a time and use it within 28 days.
+It's better to reconstitute one vial at a time and use it within 28 days.
 Pre-mixing multiple vials means some will sit reconstituted longer than necessary, potentially reducing potency.

 Does the amount of BAC water I use change the peptide dose?

 No. The total amount of peptide in the vial stays the same.
 More water means a more dilute solution, so you draw a larger volume for the same dose.
 Less water means a more concentrated solution and a smaller draw volume.
-The actual dose in micrograms or milligrams does not change.
+The actual dose in micrograms or milligrams doesn't change.

 Start your weight loss Today